ale627/ale627.github.io/important.md

 Given that you know what to do to succeed, if you feel like you're spinning your wheels, it means you are living too much in the now.
 Consult your established goals.

 # Ego
-I've given tips for identifying and getting your most personal desires.
+I've given tips for identifying and getting what's important to you.

-Desires, whether short-term happiness or long-term accomplishments, arise out of our ego.
-Getting what you want fufills the ego.
+These things you want, whether short-term happiness or long-term accomplishments, arise from ego.
+Getting what you want fulfills the ego, briefly.

 You may notice that your wants are fleeting.
 As soon as you get something, you want something else.
+The ego will grow unattended.
 To this end, the only way out of the rat race is to stop wanting.
 You stop wanting by killing your ego.

-The ultimate objective is to free yourself of ego.
 Without ego, you are able to interact with the world without a filter of perception, seeing and experiencing things as they truly are.
 This real interaction is the truest form of living, as it is open to actual reality.

 Do you dare jettison the basis of your current happiness and future goals, in pursuit of an objective truth?
-Whether that is something you are interested in is something to decide for yourself.
+Is such a state of neutrality really desirable?